the-turing-way/the-turing-way/chapters/continuous_integration.md

 ## Installing Packages on Standard Infrastructure

+Not all languages/software are available on all operating systems however they can typically be installed within the .travis.yml file.

 To install Ubuntu packages that are not included in the standard [precise](/user/reference/precise/), [trusty](/user/reference/trusty/), or [xenial](/user/reference/xenial/) distributions, use apt-get in the `before_install` step of your `.travis.yml`:

 ```